manidogabo/MiNeNS_Group_website/content/_index.md

       # image:
       #   filename: bead_defects.jpg
       text: |
         <span style=" background: rgba(0,0,0,.3); padding: 5px"> The <span style="color:#F3B26D">**MInEnS Lab**</span> gets its name from the _Ojibwemowin_ word for bead: _manidoominens_.
-When translated from _Ojibwemowin_ to English, _manidoominens_ is read as _spirit-seed_.
+When going from _Ojibwemowin_ to English, _manidoominens_ is translated as _spirit-seed_.
 In the spirit of its english acronym, our general aim is to seed technologies that transform simple mechanical inputs into the complex assembly and control of materials.
-To this end, we work at the intersection of fabrication and design using the unique mathematical properties of interfacial flows and flexible structures. </span>
+We interact with multiple applications (e.g. soft robotics, architecture, medical devices, roll-to-roll manufacturing) while working at the intersections of interfacial, flexible, granular, and active matter.
+At our core, the <span style="color:#F3B26D">**MInEnS Lab**</span> is curiosity driven by nature and we aim to develop core knowledge alongside all technical pursuits.

-        {{% cta cta_link="./people/" cta_text="see openings →" %}}
+        {{% cta cta_link="./people/" cta_text="Join Us! →" %}}
         {{< youtube 61HpWDJ1bsw >}}

     design: